flxzt/rnote/CONTRIBUTING.md

 The core maintainers can also push directly to main but should only do that in case of trivial changes and fixes.

-The CI must run successfully in a opened PR to get it merged.
+The CI must run successfully in an opened PR to get it merged.
 Ideally the optional lint step does not report any warnings.
 But because new lints can appear on new clippy versions this is not mandatory.